Amir-Ashkezari/Houdini-TaubinSmoothingCL/README.md

 [Getting Started with the HDK](https://www.sidefx.com/tutorials/quick-tip-getting-started-with-the-hdk/)

-#### 4. Icon and helpcard
+#### 4. OpenCL kernel, Icon and helpcard

-Copy and paste "config" and "help" folders in the houdini preferences folder.
+Copy and paste "ocl", "config" and "help" folders in the houdini preferences folder.

 Default paths of preferences folder:
   * linux: /home/username/houdini*.*